 - Medicine's detectives: Pathologists master the art of diagnosis.
 American Osteopathic Association. https://thedo.osteopathic.org/2013/05/medicines-detectives-pathologists-master-the-art-of-diagnosis/.

-- What Is Histotechnology?
-National Society for Histotechnology. http://nsh.org/what-histotechnology.
+- About Histotechnology - National Society for Histotechnology. https://www.nsh.org/about/about-histotechnology.

 - Duties of Federal law Clerks.
 United States Courts. https://oscar.uscourts.gov/duties_of_federal_law_clerks.